fvdsn/ZSON/README.md

     -28%| +40%| +15% | +0%

-the string is less than 8 character long it can be encoded in compact form

 ### Arrays

 An array is an ordered list of entities.
 The encoded array data simply consists of